Put your faith into action through advocacy. Become a voice for those who can’t speak for themselves.

 What is advocacy?

-How does advocacy impact work in the field?
+How does advocacy impact our work in the field?

-What is CRS doing to advocate on behalf of the poor & vulnerable?
+What is CRS doing to advocate on behalf of poor and vulnerable people?

 How can I get involved?